pyscf.lib package¶

 Scratch directory¶

-The PySCF scratch directory is specified by TMPDIR
+The PySCF scratch directory is specified by TMPDIR.
+Its default value

-is the same to the system-wide environment variable TMPDIR
+is the same to the system-wide environment variable TMPDIR.
+It can be

 Maximum memory¶